askui/askui/docs/docs/general/07-Troubleshooting/cannot_find_element_error.md

 You can use two strategies to make your instructions more stable.

 ### 1. Use Relative Selectors
 Often there is text near a specific icon.
-You can use this to your advantage like in the following example, where the icon below a specific text is clicked.
+You can use this to your advantage, like in the following example, where the icon below a specific text is clicked.
 See our [guide about relational selectors](../03-Guides/guide-relational-selectors.md) to understand how those work:

 ```javascript
 await aui